RSS

 Platform Audit

 Sysdig provides both a UI and a set of APIs for auditing and reporting on the use of the Sysdig platform itself.
-By default, the UI is disabled to help minimize the required resources of running on-premise.
+By default, the UI is disabled to minimize resource usage.
 The API is enabled by default.
 For more information, see Sysdig Platform Audit.

 Privacy Settings